Church of Saint Jacob of Nisibis: Excavation and restoration

 A project for the restoration of the church building started in 2000.
 It was carried out by ÇEKÜL, the cultural heritage foundation, in collaboration with the Municipality of Nusaybin and the Ministry of Culture and Tourism.

-Excavation works were carried out in the area between the church and the mosque as well as in the church yard.
-After removal of some 0.30–0.50 m-deep dirt, column pedestals were unearthed, placed on a ground of fine-cut limestone.
-A masonry well of 1.50 m depth still containing water has three different superimposed well tops, most likely due to the rising of the ground level with dirt during all the years before.
+Excavation works were carried out in the area between the church and the mosque as well as in the churchyard.
+After the removal of some 0.30–0.50 m-deep dirt, column pedestals were unearthed, and placed on a ground of fine-cut limestone.
+A masonry well of 1.50 m depth still containing water has three different superimposed well tops, most likely due to the rising of the ground level with the dirt during all the years before.
 In the eastern section of the northern yard, a stone-covered platform is situated reachable by three stairs.
 A sarcophagus with acroterion was discovered under the platform.
 The eastern yard is covered with trees.
-Graves spreading the entire area were found in the western yard after removal of nearly 7 m-thick dirt.
-The graves were dug in east-west direction, and were built in rubble masonry or spolia.
+Graves spreading the entire area were found in the western yard after the removal of nearly 7 m-thick dirt.
+The graves were dug in the east-west direction and were built in rubble masonry or spolia.
 The skeletons are found laying on the back, arms crossed on the chest and heads turned facing east.
-In particular children graves, items were found such as glass bracelets, necklaces made of various beads and trims.
-Graves with late period characteristics reveal the Christian burial customs of Assyrian people.
+In particular, children's graves and items were found such as glass bracelets, and necklaces made of various beads and trims.
+Graves with late-period characteristics reveal the Christian burial customs of Assyrian people.